 Frequently Asked Questions

 Q: Can I bet if I have nothing?
 A: Yes.
-This is called "bluffing."
-You represent a stronger hand to force opponents to fold.
+This is called "bluffing," where you represent a strong hand to force opponents to fold better hands.

 Comments